 Of all the convict related historic sites around Australia, none so graphically tell the story of Australia's convict past that the ruins of the convict settlement at Port Arthur.
 The place is a window into modern Australia's beginnings, and paints a vivid picture of the lives and times of those poor wretches who were transported from Britain to start a new life on the other side of the world.

 The Tasman Peninsula is an area of great beauty and natural diversity, including some of the most stunning coastal scenery anywhere in Australia.
 Not suprisingly, it offers some of the best coastal walks in the country.
 Many interesting rock formations can be found along the coastline, while the southern end of the park has some of the highest and most spectacular sea cliffs in Australia.
-The Port Arthur historic site is locvated on the Tasman Peninsula.
+The Port Arthur historic site is located on the Tasman Peninsula in Southern Tasmania.

 South Arm Peninsula is one of Hobart's forgotten places.
 Forming the eastern bank of the lower Derwent Estuary, this U-shaped peninsula is the perfect destination for an unhurried day out.
 The terrain is relatively flat so walking is easy for most most people.
 The rows of social fishing boats on the shoreline of Opossum Bay are telltale signs that this is also good fishing territory.